 Unaarrimin was both an independent person and a passionate advocate of indigenous rights, refusing to dwell on state-controlled reserves.
 His political stance was revealed during a game at Apsley, when, as the players went to lunch, a white participant asked, “What about the nigger?”.
 The captain replied, “Let him have his dinner in the kitchen; anything is good enough for the nigger”.
 Unaarrimin refused to eat in the kitchen and sat outside the hotel in protest.

 He never appeared in inter-colonial cricket although he did represent Victoria against a touring England side in 1879, top scoring with 36 in the second innings.
 He was then 38 years old, and instead of going in first-wicket-down as he did for his club, batted at nine and 10.

 Maintaining his independence and dignity to the end, Unaarrimin spent his last days living in a rabbitter’s shack.
-He continued to play cricket until a few months before his death at Pine Hills Station in 1891, one day after his 50th birthday.
+He continued to play cricket until a few months before his death at Pine Hills Station in 1891.
 The Hamilton Spectator described him in his obituary as “the [W.G.]
 Grace of aboriginal cricketers”.